 Equal Access: Universal Design of Student Services

-As increasing numbers of people with disabilities pursue educational opportunities at all levels, the accessibility of admissions offices, libraries, computer labs, counseling and tutoring centers, and other student services increases in importance.
+As increasing numbers of people with disabilities pursue educational opportunities at all levels, the accessibility of admissions offices, libraries, computer labs, tutoring centers, and other student services increases in importance.
 The goal is simply equal access; everyone who needs to use your services should be able to do so comfortably and efficiently.

 - get to the facility and maneuver within it

 - fully participate in events and other activities